Community Associations - An Introduction

 The corporate charter (sometimes called “articles of incorporation” or “certificate of incorporation”) contains the information needed for incorporating under the laws of that particular state.
 Because not all community associations incorporate, there may or may not be a corporate charter.

-Robert's Rules of Order Newly Revised (11th Edition) states that, “In an incorporated organization, the corporate charter supersedes all its other rules, none of which can legally contain anything in conflict with the charter.”
-RONR § 2, p.
-11. However, the corporate charter in a community association is subsidiary to and cannot conflict with applicable statutes or the CCR’s.
+Robert's Rules of Order Newly Revised (12th Edition) states that, “In an incorporated organization, the corporate charter supersedes all its other rules, none of which can legally contain anything in conflict with the charter.”
+RONR (12th ed.) § 2:7.
+However, the corporate charter in a community association is subsidiary to and cannot conflict with applicable statutes or possibly the CCR’s.

 The constitution and/or bylaws contain the basic rules relating to the community association as an organization.
 RONR examines the composition and interpretation of bylaws in detail.
 The bylaws cannot conflict with applicable statutes, the CCR’s or the corporate charter.

 The parliamentary authority is the manual of parliamentary law adopted (often in the bylaws) by the community association as rules of order.
-Few state statutes mandate that a parliamentary manual be adopted.
+Only some states mandate by statute that a parliamentary manual be adopted.
 As a result, many community association bylaws do not provide for any parliamentary authority.
 In the event no parliamentary authority is prescribed in the bylaws, the association at a meeting may adopt a parliamentary authority for that meeting with previous notice and a two-thirds vote (or without notice a vote of a majority of the entire membership).

 In addition to unusual governing documents, community associations present other unusual problems.
 Parliamentarians are often surprised at the level of conflict in community association meetings.

-According to Michael Van Dyk in “Homeowner Associations: Wild West for Parliamentarians” (National Parliamentarian, Third Quarter, 1995), community association board meetings “can be a nightmare for any civilized, law-abiding citizen.”
-Actual instances are given of cursing matches, fist fights, broken bones, and thrown furniture.
+According to an article by Michael Van Dyk (“Homeowner Associations: Wild West for Parliamentarians”) in the National Parliamentarian, community association board meetings “can be a nightmare for any civilized, law-abiding citizen.”
+Instances are given of cursing matches, fist fights, broken bones, and thrown furniture.
 Van Dyk describes a condominium owner who had a knife held to her throat.
-According to the Florida Press Journal (March 6, 1999), a condominium owner allegedly shot and killed another owner at a condominium association meeting over a dispute concerning a garden hose.
+According to an article in the Florida Press Journal, a condominium owner allegedly shot and killed another owner at a condominium association meeting over a dispute concerning a garden hose.

 The types of issues regulated by community associations can also contribute to disputes.
 Several lawsuits may be lurking behind any community association decision.
 One annual meeting I assisted had five lawyers attending in a formal capacity (two representing the association, two representing a dissident member, and one representing the developer).
 Two video cameras and a court stenographer recorded the entire meeting.